Murder of Deanna Criswell: Investigation

 The remains were transported to the Pima County medical examiner for an autopsy, for determination of cause of death and a full description of her body.
 It was determined the girl had been dead about two weeks.
 It was also discovered the victim had recently had sex, but there was no evidence of rape.

 The victim was estimated to have been between 17 and 21 years of age, at a height of around five feet, three inches, and a weight of 138 pounds.
 She was thought to be European American, or a Hispanic or Native American with fair skin.
 Her brown hair was determined to be short and curly.
 Her eye color could not be determined, as the body had decomposed.
 The body had no distinctive scars, birthmarks or tattoos.
 She did have unusual and large upper front teeth, with a gap between the center two on top.
 Her teeth had been well cared for, with adequate dental care.

 The victim was wearing several layers of clothing, including a denim jacket with its sleeves rolled, a white jacket, gray sweater, a multicolored flannel shirt, black jeans, white shoes and purple underwear.
 Police said that the layers of clothing suggested that she was a runaway or perhaps a migrant.
 A purple sweater had been placed over her face.
 Law enforcement said that indicated her killer knew her during life and felt remorse, often a characteristic of crimes of passion.
 She was shot five times with a .22 caliber firearm.
 Criswell suffered four wounds to the torso and one to the neck at close range.

-The Manara Police Department released details of the case, but was unable to identify the victim.
+The Marana Police Department released details of the case, but was unable to identify the victim.
 Several missing females were compared to this victim, but many were excluded based on her dental characteristics.
 Fingerprints were also used for comparison.
 After the investigation stalled, the young woman, still unidentified, was buried in 1989 in the Pima County Cemetery.

 The homeless man who reported her was quickly eliminated as a suspect.
 In 1988, a person of interest was also eliminated as a suspect: Benjamin Batson, a convicted sex offender who had been seen with an unknown teenage girl, was stopped by police for a traffic violation near the location where the body was found.
 The police searched his vehicle, but no trace evidence of the victim was found in it.